 Don’t give up on your dream easily, talk to your boss and insist on how they can help you in other ways if not financially.
 A good boss will surely help you find the right solution.

 13. Be ready to compromise:

-To make your case relevant, it is good to share the case studies on when the employers funded their employees for education, how things got better for the company, how the education helped in increasing the productivity of the employee which in turn generated more business to the company.
-Once you are completed with your education, you can then be able to bring benefits to the company.
+To make your case relevant, it is good to share the case studies on when the employers fund their employees for education, how things got better for the company, how the education help in increasing the productivity of the employee which in turn generates more business to the company.
+Once you complete your education, you can then be able to bring benefits to the company.